 If your garden needs a little fall color, it’s easy to add some.
 Once your soil is ready for planting, head over to your local nursery and select some annuals or perennials with fall colors.
 Choose a few colors in larger groups to create a more natural effect.

-Colors to look for include
+Interesting plants to look for include

-- Red and bronze foliage
+- Annuals or perennials in Dark reds, Chocolate colors, Red and bronze foliage

-- Dark foliage
+- Plants with Dark foliage

 - Grasses for texture